DavidNCamelo/pyspark_learn/README.md

 # pyspark_learn
-Try to unserstand pyspark environment
+Trying to understand pyspark environment.
+This is done by ubuntu wsl